-3.0 History of Claims
+3.0 History of claims

 In recent years tree related claims against the Council have been relatively minimal.
-Since 2002 a total of 11 claims have been made costing the Council a total of £29,819.
+Since 2002 a total of 33 claims have been made costing the Council Insurers approximately £40,000 in claim payouts.
 These claims have been related to property damage caused by falling trees or root damage and none have related to personal injury.